louisianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Date of finalization of divorce

-• The number of the Certificate of divorce
+• The number of the Certificate of Divorce

-• Proof of eligibility to access record
+• Proof of eligibility to access the record

-Costs vary by parish, however, certified copies usually cost more than regular copies
+Costs vary by parish; however, certified copies usually cost more than regular copies

 Divorce and marriage records may be available through government sources and organizations, though their availability cannot be guaranteed.
-This is also true of their availability through third-party websites and companies, as these organizations are not government-sponsored and record availability may vary further.
-Finally, marriage and divorce records are considered extremely private due to the information they contain, and are often sealed.
-Bearing these factors in mind, record availability for these types of records cannot be guaranteed.
+This is also true of their availability through third-party websites and companies, as these organizations are not government-sponsored, and record availability may vary further.
+Finally, marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
+Considering these factors, record availability for these types of records cannot be guaranteed.

 How Do I Get a Louisiana Divorce Decree Online?